yukewang1/unity-position-based-dynamics/README.md

 ## Unity Setup

-To begin, open the current project folder unity-position-based-dynamics as a Unity project in Unity Hub and select 2021.3.16f1 as the editor version.
+To begin, kindly clone the repository, open it as a Unity project in Unity Hub and select editor version `2021.3.16f1`, which this project was developed with.

 ## Introduction